Contact our Education Department

 Grow the Children's Garden: Help us reach our $5 million goal!

-Not only will the Children’s Garden delight visitors of all ages, it will also provide the perfect outdoor classroom for teacher-training and education research at the University of Georgia.
-As part of the university, we have the resources to continually improve the ways we engage children with the natural world, and develop programming to be shared statewide that emphasizes the importance of nature, healthy foods and healthy bodies.
+Not only does the children’s garden delight visitors of all ages, but it also provides the perfect outdoor classroom for teacher training and education research at the University of Georgia.
+As part of the university, the State Botanical Garden has the resources to continually improve the ways we engage children with the natural world, and develop programming to be shared statewide that emphasizes the importance of nature, healthy foods and healthy bodies.

 The Garden is a great place to bring the whole family for a day of fun, especially if it’s a day that includes one of our annual family festivals!
 We work with a variety of organizations throughout the year to make each festival and family event a one-of-kind experience.